-Separation anxiety, noise phobia, storm anxiety all prevent dogs from relaxing.
-If there’s something (or someone) new in the home or in their routine, some dogs react with pacing and excessive panting.
+Separation anxiety, noise and storm phobia all prevent dogs from relaxing.
+If there’s something (or someone) new in the home or in their routine, some dogs react with pacing and panting.

-When one of my dogs was young, the minute she heard wind or rain, she’d start shaking and wouldn’t leave my side.
-She wanted to jump in the bed but she still couldn’t settle enough to lay down half the time.
+When one of my dogs was young, the minute she heard wind, rain or loud noises she’d start panting and shaking and wouldn’t leave my side!
+Even after she jumped on the bed with me, my dog was unsettled the whole time.

 There may even be a noise bothering your dog that you haven’t even noticed.
 Machinery, fireworks and even the neighbor’s beeping smoke alarm battery alert can drive dogs crazy.
 I’ve used Adaptil diffusers and Composure chews with L-theanine successfully when my dog gets upset over stormy weather.

 Anxiety is a very common problem in dogs these days.
 Fortunately, there are many things you can do to help your dog feel more secure.
 After consulting with your veterinarian, check out some of the following options to help your dog calm down, settle in and stop pacing and panting!